SHORTLIST

 Day 2: Mexico City

 With your leader, you’ll visit a Mexico City institution – a two-storey bakery brimming with cakes, breads and biscuits, followed by a walking tour of the Centro Historico.
 Take in the beautiful Bellas Artes Palace, travel down the Paseo de la Reforma thoroughfare and see the enormous Zocalo Square.
 Along the way, call into Mercado San Juan – the city’s main food market – then roam the surrounding streets and watch local vendors at work.
 Pull up a chair at one of the best seafood stands in the city for a late lunch.
-On the way, we will also visit Gastromotiva, an Intrepid Foundation partner who fights hunger and food insecurity across Latin America.

 Enjoy the rest of the day at leisure.
 Maybe relax in Chapultepec Park, take in some of the city's notable museums or check out the home of Frida Kahlo and Diego Rivera.